tv-indicator-page">

 Benefits of Automation

-• Accuracy: No emotions in signal execution.
+• Accuracy: no emotions in signal execution.

-• Speed: Faster reaction vs manual clicks.
+• Speed: faster reaction than manual clicks.

-• Testing: Backtests before live trading.
+• Testing: backtests before live trading.

 Universal Connector Template (Pine v6)